umcconnell/modal/docs/docs.md

 </head>
 ```

-Here are some practical examples to copy-paste
+Here are some practical examples to copy-paste:

 ### Scale